CODE OF ETHICS

 1. Who we are and what we do

 Balich Wonder Studio (hereinafter also “Group” o “BWS”, composed of the “Companies of the Group”) operates in live entertainment & communication sector, designing, producing and delivering global largescale events, major shows and live experiences: from Olympic ceremonies to national celebrations, from permanent shows to the conception, design and production of entertainment icons.
-Balich Wonder Studio S.r.l. (hereinafter also “Company” or “Holding”) was founded in 2013, thanks to the experience of 3 partners with more than 20 years of experience in show business: Marco Balich, Gianmaria Serra and Simone Merico.
+Balich Wonder Studio S.p.A. (hereinafter also “Company” or “Holding”) was founded in 2013, thanks to the experience of 3 partners with more than 20 years of experience in show business: Marco Balich, Gianmaria Serra and Simone Merico.
 In 2021 Carolina Dotti and Valentina Saluzzi also became partners.

 The objective of the Group, which operates globally by spectacularizing the uniqueness of the different cultures it represents, is to develop a unique international creative offer by combining the experiences and peculiarities of each subsidiary company.
 The Group’s mission is to celebrate values and communicate clear messages through the work of the best creative and technological talents, thanks to a unique and high-level production know-how and a recognizable style that leaves behind a legacy of images and emotions.